 Of Chain Saws and Scalpels

 I appreciate godly rebuke of nonsense in the church.
 I am not even entirely opposed to an event being interrupted in some extreme case of heresy.
 Nevertheless, what disturbs me about the recent incident in Dickinson is that I cannot give this man the benefit of a doubt to have handled it appropriately.

 I would liken it to my wife Lauren.
-Suffering from rheumatoid arthritis, the cartilage in her knees has worn almost entirely away.
+Suffering from bad knees, the cartilage has worn almost entirely away.
 Her knees now grind when she walks or climbs stairs.
-She recently had surgery to clean up the cartilage in one of her knees, and hopefully delay knee replacement for a while.
+She recently had surgery to clean up the cartilage in one, and hopefully delay knee replacement for a while.

 Yet if the orthopedic surgeon had strolled into the operating room revving a chainsaw, it would have been right to throw him out.
 Barring that, it would have been necessary to leave as quickly as possible.
 Needing knee surgery would not justify that surgeon using that tool to conduct the procedure.

 Much harm comes from using chainsaws where scalpels are needed.
 It would be better to postpone and go to a saner physician.
 Yet it would also be a mistake to conclude that such a spectacle proved one did not actually need surgery.

 Just so, we must be on our guard for two errors here.
 The first would be to support any reaction just because there is a problem.
 The second would be to deny the existence of the problem or its need to be addressed simply because someone makes conspicuous habits of doing so inappropriately.